ppremru/xyz-app/README.md

 # Very Basic Application to Demonstrate Workflow

-An easy peasy example of the manual steps from code to deployment.
+An easy-peasy example of the manual steps from code to deployment.

+1.   build an image and run it (podman)
-Build some code, run it in an image, push the image to an image-registry.
+2.   push the image to an image-registry (quay.io)

 Manual steps that will be you CI Integration (eg:  Jenkin's).

 ## Heads-up

-Two git SIMPLE repositories:
+Refer to these TWO git repositories:

 1. xyz-app:     Application Code (python, Dockerfile)  Simple, very simple, python application used to demonstrate a basic workflow from source to image.
 2. xyz-gitops:  Helm Charts to manage the deployment, service and routes in Openshift (ultimately for ArgoCD to poll.)

-Prepare your world:
+Prepare your host with tools to experiment with:

-* Install Podman on your desktop (CLI)
+* Install Podman (CLI)
 * And of course, get your git life together
-* And Helm
-* Setup a basic account on [Quay.io](https://quay.io/repository/Quay.io)
+* Setup an image registry , [Quay.io](https://quay.io/repository/Quay.io)
+* Install Helm
-* .. and make (opt'l)
+* .. and optionally install make

 ## Why this code?